HOW DOES A ROBUST AND ADAPTIVE CELL DIVISION EMERGE FROM THE NUMEROUS INTERACTIONS OF INVOLVED PLAYERS?

 In contrast to previous “biochemical” systems biology approaches, we focus on mechanics, in vivo.
 Indeed, mitosis involves regulation of forces that position the spindle, separate sister chromatids, etc. We benefit from the growing corpus of in vitro experiments shedding light on the properties and roles of microfilaments and molecular motors.
 We investigate not only the dynamics of components but also pseudo-balance in forces, for example the slow elongation of the spindle (out-of-equilibrium in the words of physics).
 This pseudo-balance provides an advantage in adaptability .

-Indeed, we aim to build a multi-scale model, using out-of-equilibrium statistical physics, linking the molecular details to the “macroscopic” mechanisms, completed by numerical simulations (virtual cell division) to test the role of each component in silico; this could serve as a predictive tool for fundamental and applied research (testing/screening of drugs e.g.).
-To ease the applicability of our recapitulating models, we started testing our models on cultured human cells (leukemia).
+Indeed, we aim to build a multi-scale model, using out-of-equilibrium statistical physics, linking the molecular details to the “macroscopic” mechanisms, completed by numerical simulations (virtual cell division) to test the role of each component in silico.
+This model could serve as a predictive tool for fundamental and applied research (testing/screening of drugs e.g.).
+To ease the applicability of our recapitulating models, we started testing our tools and models on cultured human cells (leukemia).